 Historically, Tuscaloosa County is an active region in terms of extreme weather.
 The most common form of severe weather in this region is thunderstorms, which could contain high winds, lightning, hail, heavy rain, and even tornadoes.

-Other larger tornadoes have torn through Tuscaloosa County in the past and have caused damage through densely populated areas, like the 1997 Five Points tornado and the 2000 Englewood/Cottondale tornado, but most tornadoes have been EF-0 or EF-1 and have tracked though rural sections of the county.
+Other larger tornadoes have torn through Tuscaloosa County in the past and have caused damage through densely populated areas, like the 1997 Five Points tornado and the 2000 Englewood/Cottondale tornado, but most tornadoes have been EF-0 or EF-1 and have tracked through rural sections of the county.

 Tuscaloosa County’s extreme weather is not just limited to thunderstorms and tornadoes.
 Other weather events have also occurred in and around the county in the past, but are not nearly as common as thunderstorms.